coleifer/huey/docs/index.rst

 At a glance
 -----------

-Use the :py:meth:`~Huey.task` and :py:meth:`~Huey.periodic_task` decorators to turn functions into tasks that will be run by the consumer:
+:py:meth:`~Huey.task` and :py:meth:`~Huey.periodic_task` decorators turn
+functions into tasks executed by the consumer:

 .. code-block:: python